Pyotr Glebov

-Glebov's more recent ancestors include Count Vasily Orlov, Prince Nicholas Troubetzkoy, and Prince Peter Wittgenstein.
-His aunts were married to Prince Alexander Galitzine, Count Yury Olsufieff, and to one of Leo Tolstoy's sons.
-Sergey Mikhalkov was a first cousin, and Svyatoslav Belza was his son-in-law.

 In 1940, Glebov graduated from the Stanislavsky School where his teachers included Mikhail Kedrov.
 When World War II broke out, the young actor volunteered to fight for the Red Army.
 He took part in the Battle of Moscow as an anti-aircraft gunner.

-Despite a noble background, Glebov made a spectacular career in the Soviet cinema.
-He is best known for portraying the Cossack protagonist in the 1958 epic And Quiet Flows the Don, a trilogy directed by Sergei Gerasimov.
-In 1981, Glebov was named a People's Artist of the USSR and was awarded the Order of Lenin.
+Glebov is best known for portraying the major protagonist, Grigory Melekhov, in the 1958 epic And Quiet Flows the Don, a trilogy directed by Sergei Gerasimov.

+In 1981, Glebov was awarded the honorary title People's Artist of the USSR and was awarded the Order of Lenin.
 He is buried in the Vagankovo Cemetery.